 C112.1 Departmental procedures.
-The department chair/head is advised by the eligible tenured faculty members of the department regarding the qualifications of the candidate for tenure.
-The department chair/head is responsible for making the candidate's file and departmental tenure criteria documents available to eligible tenured faculty members in the department at least fourteen calendar days prior to the scheduled meeting date to discuss the candidate's petition.
-A cumulative record of recommendations from the reappointment and mid-probationary review meetings, and any outside reviews that have been solicited by the department chair/head will also be made available to the eligible tenured faculty.
+The department head/chair/head is advised by the eligible tenured faculty members of the department regarding the qualifications of the candidate for tenure.
+The department head/chair/head is responsible for making the candidate's file and departmental tenure criteria documents available to eligible tenured faculty members in the department at least fourteen calendar days prior to the scheduled meeting date to discuss the candidate s petition.
+A cumulative record of recommendations from the reappointment and mid-probationary review meetings, and any outside reviews that have been solicited by the department head/chair/head will also be made available to the eligible tenured faculty.
 (See also Secs.
 C35, C36.1, C36.2, C37 and C38).

-C112.2 When appropriate, comments are solicited from students and from other faculty members and department chairs/heads in the college or university.
+C112.2 When appropriate, comments are solicited from students and from other faculty members and department heads/chairs/heads in the college or university.
 Outside reviewers (see C36.1) recognized as leaders in the candidate's discipline or profession may be asked to advise.
-When outside reviewers are used, an equal number are usually selected by the candidate and the department chair/head.
+When outside reviewers are used, an equal number are usually selected by the candidate and the department head/chair/head.

 C112.3 Eligible tenured faculty members will individually review the candidate's file, considering the department's criteria, standards, and guidelines for tenure, and will then meet to discuss the candidate's petition.
-All recommendations and written comments of eligible departmental faculty are forwarded to the department chair/head.
+All recommendations and written comments of eligible departmental faculty are forwarded to the department head/chair/head.

-C112.4 Any member of the eligible faculty may, prior to the submission of any recommendations to the department chair/head, request that the candidate meet with the eligible tenured faculty to discuss, for purposes of clarification, the record of accomplishment submitted by the candidate.
+C112.4 Any member of the eligible faculty may, prior to the submission of any recommendations to the department head/chair/head, request that the candidate meet with the eligible tenured faculty to discuss, for purposes of clarification, the record of accomplishment submitted by the candidate.

-C112.5 The department chair/head will forward a written recommendation to the dean, accompanied by an explanation of her or his judgment.
+C112.5 The department head/chair/head will forward a written recommendation, letter which includes his/her recommendation, the rationale for the recommendation, and the faculty vote to the dean, accompanied by an explanation of her or his judgment.
 All recommendations and unedited written comments of the department's eligible tenured faculty members and the candidate's complete file are also forwarded to the dean.
-A copy of the department chair's/head's written recommendation alone is forwarded to the candidate.
+A copy of the department head's/head's written recommendationletter alone is forwarded to the candidate.